-Fracking was paused again in Lancashire on Monday after another small earthquake was recorded.
+Fracking has paused yet again in Lancashire after another small earthquake was recorded on Wednesday night.

-No earthquakes have been detected in Lancashire since the last time fracking ceased seven years ago.
-By that time, there had been two, including one that reached 2.3ML.
+No earthquakes have been detected in Lancashire since the last time fracking ceased eight years ago.
 A subsequent report found it was “highly probable” that those quakes were caused by fracking.

-Climate minister Claire Perry has reportedly suggested to a fellow Conservative MP that rules governing the scale of permissible earthquakes could be relaxed as the fracking industry expands, according to Unearthed, the investigative journalism arm of environmental charity Greenpeace.
+While in her previous role of climate minister, Conservative MP Claire Perry reportedly suggested to a fellow Conservative MP that rules governing the scale of permissible earthquakes could be relaxed as the fracking industry expands, according to Unearthed, the investigative journalism arm of environmental charity Greenpeace.

 “As we gain experience in applying these measures, the trigger levels can be adjusted upwards without compromising the effectiveness of the controls,” she reportedly wrote in a letter to pro-fracking MP Kevin Hollinrake.

 The new goverment is now reviewing its regulations, according to the Guardian, last week describing shale gas as an "important new domestic energy source."

 The Times reports that the relaxation of rules is a position shared by Cuadrilla.